Anson2Leung/SetBet.github.io/index.md

 ### General Feedback Received

-- The website was easy to use
+- The website was easy to use.
-- Data cleaning to avoid excessively large or non-existent orders.
+- Need data cleaning to avoid excessively large or non-existent orders.
 More error handling.
-- Some quality issues observed
+- Some quality issues observed, incorrect button size, you can search for non-existent orders.
 - UX suggestions for admins, the ability to filter orders, better way to search.
-- Mixed on the utility in UH
+- Mixed on the utility in UH, would be hard to use.

 ## Developer guide